tomasdembelli/programming-fundamentals/README.md

 Following is the general outline and the flowchart of a program that runs health check for a given list of URLs.

 ## Outline

+Outline of the health check program.
 ![Diagram](./media/Programming%20Fundamentals.svg)

 ## Flowchart

 A flowchart* is a type of diagram that represents a workflow or process.
 A flowchart can also be defined as a diagrammatic representation of an algorithm, a step-by-step approach to solving a task.

+Flowchart of the health check algorithm.
 ![Flowchart](./media/HealthCheck.svg)

 *Flowchart [wiki](https://en.wikipedia.org/wiki/Flowchart).

 [Iodraw](https://www.iodraw.com/diagram/) online flowchart application.

 ## Pseudo Code

 Pseudo code is a term which is often used in programming and algorithm based fields.
 It is a methodology that allows the programmer to represent the implementation of an algorithm.
 [Source](https://www.geeksforgeeks.org/how-to-write-a-pseudo-code/)

+Pseudo code for the health check progam.
 ```
 function extractURLs(filePath) {
     Open file given by the filePath.